salesforcecli/sf-plugins-core/messages/messages.md

 # warning.CommandInBeta

 This command is currently in beta.
 Any aspect of this command can change without advanced notice.
 Don't use beta commands in your scripts.

+# error.InvalidArgumentFormat

+Set varargs with this format: key=value or key="value with spaces".

+# error.DuplicateArgument

+Found duplicate argument %s.